Introduction to Linux

 Location: Blocker 220

-This course introduces basic Linux commands commonly used for management of files and directories (copy, move, delete, compress, extract, archive, transfer), I/O redirection, process control and text processing with vim.
+This course introduces basic Linux commands commonly used for management of files and directories (copy, move, delete, compress, extract, archive, transfer), I/O redirection, environment customization, and remote access.
 In this course, the instructor will lead the class to perform basic operations in the Linux operating system using a live terminal.

 Course Materials